tekknolagi/styx/CONTRIBUTING.md

 ### General

-Do not put tags beween square brackets, they'll be added later.
+Do not put tags (even beween square brackets), they'll be added after a review.

 ```
 ~~[BUG, PARSER] Foo doesn't work after a Bar~~